core | logical functions

-input parameters = a | b, or value1 | value2
+•input parameters: a | b or value1 | value2

-For example, the 'less than' comparison of the integer values 4 and 12 yields the boolean value "true", since 4 is less than 12.
-If the two input strings contain '4' and '12', the lexical analysis results in the output value "false", since '4' is alphabetically greater than the first character '1' of the second operand (12).
+The evaluation result depends on the input values as well as the data types used for the comparison.
+For example, the less than comparison of the integer values 4 and 12 yields the boolean value true, since 4 is less than 12.
+If the two input parameters contain string values 4 and 12, the lexical analysis results in the output value false, since 4 is alphabetically greater than the first character 1 of the second operand (12).

 |Note:||Logical functions cannot be used to test the existence of null values.
-If you supply a null value as argument to a logical function, it returns a null value.
+If you supply a null value as an argument to a logical function, it returns a null value.
 For more information about handling null values, see Nil Values / Nillable.|